-Shocks to labour markets represent a significant threat to social cohesion in the EU and constitute one of the main issues to be addressed to achieve a just transition, as mandated by the European Green Deal.
-Shocks arise both from policy-driven structural changes (e.g., the progressive phase out from fossil fuels) and from existing and emerging trends, including disruptive technological change, alterations to the preexisting geopolitical environment, the tertiarisation of developed economies, exogenous shocks such as pandemics, and demographic changes.
+Labour market shocks threaten social cohesion in the EU and must be addressed to achieve a just transition, as mandated by the European Green Deal.
+There shocks arise both from policy-driven structural changes (e.g., the progressive phase out from fossil fuels) and from existing and emerging trends, including disruptive technological change, alterations to the preexisting geopolitical environment, exogenous shocks such as pandemics, and demographic changes.
 Workers employed in the manufacturing sector are particularly exposed to these changes because of the rapid diffusion of automation and new technologies, disruptions in global markets for output and critical inputs due to geopolitical changes, and the high emission and material intensity of manufacturing sectors, which call for stringent environmental policies to reduce pollution and achieve net zero emissions by 2050.
 Moreover, the pervasive adoption of new technologies influences the relative demand for skills in manufacturing sectors, leading to the contemporaneous presence of skill obsolescence and skill gaps.
 While skill obsolescence is a driver of socioeconomic inequalities, skill gaps could represent a significant bottleneck for fully deploying private and public investment to transform European industry.